On the late-time tails of massive perturbations in spherically symmetric black holes: Universal asymptotic properties of late-time tails

 where the initial phase shift $\arg\eta+1/2\arg(\gamma/\eta)$ cancels between the numerator and denominator, and the negative sign before $2\kappa$ comes from the fact that the complex number $\gamma$ rotates clockwise and counter-clockwise on the numerator and denominator, respectively.
 Eq.~\eqref{PhiKappa} implies that the intensive phase oscillations cancel out identically.
 If the ratio $\gamma/\eta$ is a real number, Eq.~\eqref{N48} is exact.
 In such case~\cite{agr-qnm-tail-32, agr-qnm-tail-33, agr-qnm-tail-40} for perturbations with insignificant mass, the asymptotic form of the tail is well-defined.
 To see this, one utilizes the specific form of $\Psi_1$, the Wronskian, and the expansion of Whittaker in $(2\varpi r)$ at the limit $\varpi \to 0$, and the integral simplifies to give

 where the phase $\varphi_0$ might be a minor function of $t$.
 The cancelation of the phase and the resultant asymptotic form Eq.~\eqref{asympTail} can be readily verified by integrating numerically Eq.~\eqref{Fvarpi-contour} using Eqs.~\eqref{N38} and~\eqref{N39}.
-The results are shown in Fig.~\ref{Fig2}.
-Nonlinear fits were carried out for the obtained profiles, and the results are given in Tab.~\ref{Tab1}, which are in reasonable consistency with the analytic form.
-This result is essentially different from what was claimed previously by some authors.
+The results are shown in Fig.~\ref{fig2tail} and~\ref{fig2comp}.
+Nonlinear fits were carried out for the obtained profiles shown in Fig.~\ref{fig2tail}, and the results are given in Tab.~\ref{Tab1}, which are in reasonable consistency with the analytic form.
+As shown explicitly in Fig.~\ref{fig2comp}, although numerically adjacent, this result is essentially different from the power-law $t^{-5/6}$ that was claimed previously by some authors.
+The difference in the resulting exponential can be traced back to the (second) sign flip $\kappa\to -\kappa$ associated with the master equation due to Eq.~\eqref{CoKappa}, which was not taken into account in some literature.

-Second, when the ratio $\gamma/\eta$ is complex, the module of Eq.~\eqref{N48} is not unit.
+Second, when the ratio $\gamma/\eta$ is complex~\cite{agr-qnm-tail-31}, the module of Eq.~\eqref{N48} is not unit.
 In fact, it becomes divergent when the denominator attains zero, at an increasing rate as $\kappa \to \infty$.
 Although the Cauchy principal value of the integral Eq.~\eqref{Fvarpi-contour} may still exist, the result seems unmanageable.